Stock trading & mutual funds investment are very different ways to generate profits in the

 On the other side, generating returns through mutual funds is a time-taking process.
 It involves lower risks, and in the short run, it will give you low profits.
 However, it might generate greater profits if persevered for a longer duration.

-The information mentioned above has given a basic idea between the two investment options.
+The information mentioned above has given a basic idea of the two investment options.
 Trading or investment, the choice entirely depends on your strengths and weaknesses, such as your income, risk-taking capabilities, market knowledge, and monetary goals.

 The attached infographic cites the critical highlights of stocks and mutual funds, including their benefits and drawbacks.
 Moreover, it also shows the projected impact of COVID-19 on different industries.